Ayumi Lotus brand logo for natural skincare

 How to use camphor essential oil safely

 Camphor is very effective, but it should be used with caution.
 It should be diluted in a carrier oil, such as coconut or almond oil, before applying to the skin or scalp.
 To aid breathing, it can be used in steam inhalations or a diffuser.
-Do not ingest camphor oil as it can be toxic.
+Do not ingest camphor oil, as it can be toxic.
 Always keep products containing camphor out of the reach of children and pets.

 Why Camphor Is Still Used Today